katsujukou/purescript-halogen-helix/README.md

 For such a needs, Helix offers the way to extend store's functionality via almost arbitrary effectful computation: **Middlewares**.
 A Helix middleware is a bunch of effectful computations which can be inserted in various points in _dispatching - reducer - state update_ flow.
-Via middlewares, we can do almost arbitrary effectful task, as long as it is captured by the `HooM m` monad.
+Via middlewares, we can do almost arbitrary effectful task, as long as it is captured by the `HookM m` monad.
 For instance, we can do:

 - logging a value to the console
 - generating random unieuq IDs (such as UUID)